Sustainability

 We are working with the Woodland Trust to activate and deliver a woodland restoration management plan at the Ulster Folk Museum and Ulster Transport Museum.
 Some of this work entails identifying specific conservation threats and determining ecological priorities including for example the removal/control of damaging invasive species such as Cherry Laurel and Rhododendron.

-National Museums has recently joined Fit for the Future.
+National Museums NI is a member of Fit for the Future.
 This is an environmental sustainability network administered by the National Trust with over 150 charities, heritage organisations, cultural venues, public sector bodies and more in its membership.
 Fit for the Future facilitates knowledge-sharing and collaboration across organisations and sectors so that they can achieve the rapid and far-reaching changes needed to decarbonise, adapt to climate change and drive positive environmental impacts.

 Our Recognitions

-We are proud that the Ulster Folk Museum has recently been awarded the Bronze Award in the Green Tourism accreditation program, with the support of Belfast City Council and Visit Belfast.
-The Ulster Museum also received a Bronze Award.
-We are actively working towards achieving Green Tourism accreditation for our other museums.
+We are proud that the Ulster American Folk Park has achieved the Silver Award in the Green Tourism accreditation programme.
+This follows the Ulster Museum and Ulster Folk Museum both being awarded the Bronze Award, with the support of Belfast City Council and Visit Belfast.
+We are currently working towards achieving Green Tourism accreditation for the Ulster Transport Museum.

 We have achieved a Silver Level in the 2023 Northern Ireland Environmental Benchmarking Survey by Business in the Community and are committed to improving its environmental impacts.
 Find out more and download the report at www.bitcni.org.uk/niebs